The Complete Guide to Santa Teresa Costa Rica

 We spent most of our time at Playa Mal Pais as it was closest to our rental villa.
 The sand was gorgeous and the beaches were expansive.
 The beach was not crowded at all.
 We often felt like we were the only ones there.

 We were warned not to bring anything valuable as theft from parked cars is common on the beaches.
-We never felt unsafe in any way when we were in Costa Rica.
+I never felt unsafe in any way when we were in Costa Rica.

 The only negative about the beach is that the water is rough and the current is strong it is not great for swimming (especially with kids!).
 Of course, these are great conditions for surfing, which is why this place is so popular among the surfing crowds.
 We still had a great time at the beach as our kids were too little to want to spend any significant time in the water.